-Temperature is also a concern; rabbits are susceptible to heat stroke and will succumb to temperatures in the 80s F. Keep bunny in a cool room (60-70 F); on hot days run the air conditioner or place a plastic soda container filled with frozen water in the cage with a fan.
-Sadly, we have seen many rabbits with missing ears caused by exposure to a Wisconsin winter.
-Rabbits belong indoors with your family.
+Hot temperature is also a concern; rabbits are susceptible to heat stroke and will succumb to temperatures in the 80s F. Keep your rabbit in a cool room (60-70 F); on hot days run the air conditioner or place a plastic soda container filled with frozen water in the cage.
+A fan can be used to circulates the air.
+A ceramic tile can be placed on the floor to provide a cool surface for the rabbit to lay on.

 If Using a Cage

-Bunny-Proofing Your Home
+Rabbit-Proofing Your Home